"There is no worse lie than a truth misunderstood

 sovereign, superior and supreme with his creative power, and will

-always retain a position of control.
+always retain a position of power and control.
 In contrast, the ideal creator would be able to

 create us in his image to be his equals fully—children